alexiv-tn65/ML-DL-Projects/README.md

 ## Description

-Experimental and educational developments at ITMO, DLS school
+Some experimental and educational developments at ITMO, DLS school and etc.